net00-1/SW-DLT/Docs.md

 ## Resuming Downloads

-Resuming a download only works if you retry the **LAST** attempted download with the **EXACT** same parameters (URL, quality, type, authentication type, etc).
-You can verify that a download is resuming if you see "SW-DLT (Resuming Download)" as the header in a-Shell when the program is running.
-You can stop and resume the same download as many times as needed, but **if you download something else before completing the partial download, the partial files will be removed**.
-This ensures no accumulation of more than one partial files in the `$HOME/Documents/SW-DLT` directory.
-Resuming downloads works with ALL functions of the shortcut.

-Example:
-- If you attempted to download video X but interrupted the download, and then you attempt to download video X again, it will be resumed (if the same parameters are used).
-- If you attempted to download video X but interrupted the download, **but then you attempt to download video Y**, the files for video X will be cleaned (at this point video Y will take the place as the video that can be resumed if it's interrupted).
+SW-DLT will cache **the latest** download request (meaning the URL, download type, and options).
+When a download is not finished due to any reason, running SW-DLT again will present you with a quick option to resume the download.
+This cached details are located in Files App -> a-Shell -> SW-DLT -> SW_DLT_DL_metadata.json

+If you press 'Dismiss', this file will be deleted and resuming the download will only be possible by using the same URL and arguments before manually.
+Partial media files are located in Files App -> a-Shell -> SW-DLT.

+NOTE: Only the media files of the previous download will be cached.
+Once a different download is started, older files get cleaned up.

 ## Uninstall the Shortcut
 The following steps will allow you to uninstall all files used by SW-DLT, without deleting a-Shell.
 All files are located in `$HOME/Documents/SW-DLT`